Weatherlights/Winget-AutoUpdate-Intune/README.md

-# Winget-AutoUpdate-Configurator
+# Winget-AutoUpdate-aaS
-WinGet-AutoUpdate-Configurator is based on WinGet-AutoUpdate (WAU) and allows you to configure Winget-AutoUpdate within the Microsoft Intune console using ADMX backed policies.
+WinGet-AutoUpdate-aaS is based on WinGet-AutoUpdate (WAU) and is dedicated to the approach to bring you WAU in the form of a service (aaS).
+So this means:
+* No packaging and automatic servicing through the Microsoft Store
+* Configurable and ready to use modifications that do not require scripting
+* No infrastructure deployment: Everything can be reached right out of Intune

-The WinGet-AutoUpdate-Configurator takes the configuration from Microsoft Intune and applies it to WinGet-AutoUpdate so your users stay up-to-date with their software.
+WinGet-AutoUpdate-aaS takes the configuration from Microsoft Intune and applies it to WinGet-AutoUpdate so your users stay up-to-date with their software.

 ![image](https://user-images.githubusercontent.com/96626929/150645599-9460def4-0818-4fe9-819c-dd7081ff8447.png)